You Are Not Starting Over

 The Retaker Problem (and How to Avoid It)

 The problem is not that retakers cannot pass.
 The problem is that many retakers study the same way.
 Same textbook, same chapters, same school practice exam.
 More hours of the same method often produces the same result.
-A retaker who builds a plan from the score report is not repeating the first attempt.
+A retaker who builds a plan from the result report and a diagnostic is not repeating the first attempt.
 They are correcting it.

 Every step in this guide is designed to make your second attempt different from your first, not just longer.